Great Internet Mersenne Prime Search

-The Great Internet Mersenne Prime Search (GIMPS) is a collaborative project of people who use freely available software to search for Mersenne prime numbers.
+The Great Internet Mersenne Prime Search (GIMPS) is a collaborative project of volunteers who use freely available software to search for Mersenne prime numbers.

 GIMPS was founded in 1996 by George Woltman, who also wrote the Prime95 client and its Linux port MPrime.
-Scott Kurowski wrote the back end PrimeNet server to demonstrate volunteer computing software by Entropia, a company he founded in 1997.
+Scott Kurowski wrote the back-end PrimeNet server to demonstrate volunteer computing software by Entropia, a company he founded in 1997.
 GIMPS is registered as Mersenne Research, Inc. with Kurowski as Executive Vice President and board director.
-GIMPS is said to be one of the first large scale volunteer computing projects over the Internet for research purposes.
+GIMPS is said to be one of the first large-scale volunteer computing projects over the Internet for research purposes.

-As of October 2024, the project has found a total of seventeen Mersenne primes, fifteen of which were the largest known prime number at their respective times of discovery.
-The largest known prime As of October 2024 is 282,589,933 − 1 (or M82,589,933 for short) and was discovered on December 7, 2018, by Patrick Laroche.
-On December 4, 2020, the project passed a major milestone after all exponents below 100 million were checked at least once.
+As of October 2024, the project has found a total of eighteen Mersenne primes, sixteen of which were the largest known prime number at their respective times of discovery.
+The largest known prime As of October 2024 is 2136,279,841 − 1 (or M136,279,841 for short) and was discovered on October 12, 2024, by Luke Durant, and оn June 18, 2025, the project passed a milestone after all exponents below 136,279,841 were checked at least once.

+Algorithm

-From its inception until 2018, the project relied primarily on the Lucas–Lehmer primality test as it is an algorithm that is both specialized for testing Mersenne primes and particularly efficient on binary computer architectures.
+From its inception until 2018, the project relied primarily on the Lucas–Lehmer primality test (LL) as it is an algorithm that is both specialized for testing Mersenne primes and particularly efficient on binary computer architectures.
 Before applying it to a given Mersenne number, there was a trial division phase, used to rapidly eliminate many Mersenne numbers with small factors.
 Pollard's p − 1 algorithm is also used to search for smooth factors.
+The variant of LL used in the main implementation (Prime95) is specifically based on irrational base discrete weighted transform with double-precision floating-point numbers, which provide an efficient way to square a large number modulo 2P-1.

+Special care is taken to make sure that the use of floating-point numbers does not introduce errors into the LL calculation.
+The program verifies that the round-off error is no greater than 0.4 every 128 iterations, or if the exponent being tested is within 0.5% of the maximum exponent size that can be handled by the size of FFT in use (or if requested using a special option), at every single iteration.
+Every 12 hours the program runs an additional error check based on the Jacobi symbol, with 50% chance of catching an error.
+On top of these, each completed LL calculation is repeated by a different hardware for "double-checking".
+Based on historical double-check data, each LL calculation without any serious error reported had an error rate of 1.5%; those with at least one serious error reported had an error rate of 50%.